 To do this, first select the cell range you want to format.
 Then, switch to the ‘Home’ tab, click the ‘Conditional Formatting’ in the ‘Styles’ group, and from the drop-down choose ‘New Rule’ option.

 In the New Formatting Rule dialog box, select ‘Use a formula to determine which cells to format’ and write the below Formula in the ’Format values where this formula is true box’:

 Then, click on ‘Format’ to set the formatting.

-In the Format Cells dialog box, switch to the ‘Font’ tab, and check the ‘Strikethrough’ option under the Effects section.
-Then, click ‘OK’ to save the change and click ‘OK’ one more time to close the dialog box.
+In the Format Cells dialog, go to the ‘Font’ tab, and check the ‘Strikethrough’ option under the Effects section.
+Then, click ‘OK’ to save the change and close Format Cells dialog.
+Click ‘OK’ again to close the New Formatting Rule dialog box.

 Now, whenever we update the status as ‘Watched’, Excel will automatically strike out the text as shown below.